FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/evm.md

 On the blockchain, users complete actions that require consensus by running contracts deployed on the blockchain。Ethereum virtual machine, the executor of smart contract code。

-When the smart contract is compiled into a binary file, it is deployed on the blockchain。The user triggers the execution of the smart contract by calling the interface of the smart contract.。The EVM executes the code of the smart contract, modifying the data (state) on the current blockchain。The modified data will be agreed upon to ensure consistency。
+When the smart contract is compiled into a binary file, it is deployed on the blockchain。The user triggers the execution of the smart contract by calling the interface of the smart contract。The EVM executes the code of the smart contract, modifying the data (state) on the current blockchain。The modified data will be agreed upon to ensure consistency。

 ## EVMC – Ethereum Client-VM Connector API